 Previously, as I-TECH seconded staff, Dr. Feldacker provided technical assistance to expand the capacity of the Lighthouse Trust (Malawi’s largest public antiretroviral therapy (ART) clinic) to build robust and sustainable systems for the collection of strategic information.
 She guided the design, development, and pilot of a point-of-care, electronic medical records system to integrate ART and Tuberculosis (TB) patient management in partnership with the Malawi Ministry of Health and National TB program.

-Her broad implementation and research experience includes closing HIV service delivery gaps in Malawi; task shifting of healthcare workers in Mozambique; efforts to reduce VMMC-related AEs in Zimbabwe; strengthening integration of family planning into HIV-related care; and exploring spatial relationships of HIV-related behaviors in Malawi.
+Her broad implementation and research experience includes closing HIV service delivery gaps in Malawi; task-shifting of healthcare workers in Mozambique; understanding patterns in loss-to-follow-up within routine HIV program settings; strengthening integration of family planning into HIV-related care; and exploring spatial relationships of HIV-related behaviors in Malawi.